benetche/ticket-mart/README.md

 - Selling Event Tickets: Events are selected, their quantity chosen, and are included in a cart.
 Tickets are purchased using a credit card number (any number is accepted by the system).
 The quantity of ticket sold is subtracted from the quantity in stock and added to the quantity sold.
 Carts are emptied only on payment or by customers.

 - Event Management: Event Administrators can create/update/read/delete (crud) new events.
-For example, they can change the stock quantity.
+For example, they can change the quantity in stock.

 - Customers must be able to transfer ticket between accounts (Specific Functionality).